+To further prepare our students for life beyond school students will participate in career lessons within their Aspire class throughout the year.
 Students will be interviewed at various times, and complete Career Action Plans at regular intervals so that students are aware of the various pathways that are available after school.

-In July, Year 12 students are expected to attend the T.I.S.
+Year 12 students are expected to attend the T.I.S.
 (Tertiary Information Service) seminar and the University Tours excursion.
-They are able to talk to representatives from universities and institutes and to collect current entry information.
+They can talk to representatives from universities and institutes and to collect current entry information.

-Students should continue to work with their families to investigate various post-schooling options and make appointments with the Careers Leader for advice.
+Students should continue to work with their families to investigate various post-schooling options and make appointments with the Pathways Leader for advice.